BradleyCulley/bradleyculley.github.io/_posts/2025-05-22-trip-to-leverett.md

 <hr/>

 <p>
-I drove to Leverett, spent maybe 30 minutes at the pagoda and the grounds around it, then drove home.
+I drove around 5 hours to Leverett, spent maybe 30 minutes at the pagoda and the grounds around it, then drove home.
 The round trip was about 11 hours.
 </p>

 <p>